 Healthy Peanut Butter Frozen Yogurt

-How do you tailor a basic Vanilla Frozen Yogurt to fit your needs?
+How do you tailor a basic a Vanilla Frozen Yogurt recipe to fit your needs?
 Your peanut butter needs, to be exact?
-Add TWO sources of peanut butter to the recipe, of course!
-This healthy Peanut Butter Frozen Yogurt contains both natural peanut butter and peanut flour to achieve the decadent, rich PB flavor you crave so much.
+You add TWO sources of peanut butter to the recipe, of course!
+This healthy Peanut Butter Frozen Yogurt contains both creamy peanut butter and peanut flour to achieve the decadent, rich, and delicious peanut butter flavor you crave so much.

-If you don’t have this honey on hand you can definitely substitute it with regular honey (preferably organic or local) or pure maple syrup.
+If you don’t have this honey on hand you can definitely substitute it with regular honey or pure maple syrup.
 Both of those sweeteners go perfectly well with peanut butter, as seen here 🙂

-Plus, the ingredients used in my recipe are higher quality and more nutritious than the Pinkberry ingredients, shown below:
+Not to mention, the ingredients used in my recipe are high quality and more nutritious than the ingredients Pinkberry uses.
+This is their ingredient list:

 Nonfat milk, sugar, peanut butter (peanuts, sugar, peanut oil, salt), nonfat yogurt (pasteurized nonfat milk, live and active cultures), nonfat yogurt powder (nonfat milk, culture), dextrose, carrageenan, guar gum, maltodextrin, mono- and diglycerides, rice starch.

 Are you on your way to the kitchen yet?
-Go grab that peanut butter jar!
+Go grab that peanut butter!